aybruhm/aybruhm/README.md

-Nē, utsukushī ningen! 🍃
+Nē, utsukushī ningen!
 ------

 <br>

 My names are Abraham Israel.
 I go by the unique code name **Abram 🐼**, I am a passionate self-taught python developer and software engineer from Africa/Nigeria.
 My passion for software lies with dreaming up ideas and making them come true by translating them into elegant interfaces.
-I have over 4 years of experience developing and designing software for the web, from simple landing pages, custom web applications to building enhanced end-user functionality.
+I have over 4 years of personal experience developing and designing software for the web, from simple landing pages, custom web/restful applications to building enhanced end-user functionality.

 <br>